Ogoa/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8-print_base16.c
 Task 8.
 This program prints all the numbers of base 16 in lowercase, followed by a new line.
 Only "putchar()" is used in this case.

+100-print_comb3.c
+Task 10.
+This program prints all possible different combinations of two digits.
+Separated by a comma followed by a space.
+Only "putchar()" is used in this case; a maximum of five times.